Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Perception and Planning

-For our simulation and hardware experiments, we use the safe planner proposed in \cite{janson_safe_2018} due to its approximate optimality and ease of implementation.
-The safety filter in this case is an inevitable collision set (ICS) constraint \cite{fraichard_inevitable_nodate}, where the robot is forbidden to enter any state that will eventually result in collision no matter what control actions are taken.
-Within the known free space $\overline\X_t^\text{free}$, the robot plans using the fast marching tree algorithm (FMT$^\star$) \cite{janson_fast_2015} with dynamics \cite{schmerling_optimal_2015}.
+For our simulation and hardware experiments, we use the safe planner proposed in \citep{janson_safe_2018} due to its approximate optimality.
+The safety filter in this case is an inevitable collision set (ICS) constraint \citep{fraichard_inevitable_nodate}, where the robot is forbidden to enter any state that will eventually result in collision no matter what control actions are taken.
+Within the known free space $\overline\X_t^\text{free}$, the robot plans using the fast marching tree algorithm (FMT$^\star$) \citep{janson_fast_2015} with dynamics \citep{schmerling_optimal_2015}.
 If the goal is not visible within $\overline\X_t^\text{free}$, the robot plans to an intermediate goal on the boundary of its free space.
 The intermediate goals are chosen based on the cost-to-come from current robot state to the intermediate goal, and the distance-to-go from the intermediate goal to the actual goal.
-The robot replans whenever it receives a sensor update and an updated $\overline\X_{t+1}^\text{free}$ from its non-deterministic filter, and accounts for ICS constraints \cite{schmerling_optimal_2015-1} in-between sensor updates.
+The robot replans whenever it receives a sensor update and an updated $\overline\X_{t+1}^\text{free}$ from its non-deterministic filter, and accounts for ICS constraints \citep{schmerling_optimal_2015-1} in-between sensor updates.

-\begin{proposition} With the \emph{calibrated} perception system $\bar{\phi}$ in Proposition \ref{prop:calibration}, the non-deterministic filter that aggregates the output bounding box predictions over time $(\bar B_1, \dots,\bar B_t)$ into an overall representation $m_t\in\M$, and \emph{any} safe planner that maps $m_t$ to actions $a_t$, the end-to-end safety for the overall procedure $\pi^{\bar \phi}$ is assured:
+\begin{proposition} For any user-specified safety tolerance $\epsilon$, the \emph{calibrated} perception system $\tilde{\phi}$ in Proposition~\ref{prop:calibration} combined with any safe planner that chooses actions based on the outputs of the non-deterministic filter ensures the end-to-end safety for the overall policy $\pi^{\tilde \phi}$: